darkmoonight/Projects/Projects/DARK NIGHT/ToDark/ToDark.md

 - [ ] Add the ability to move categories and tasks
 - [ ] Add the ability to work with Markdown
 - [ ] Add notes
+- [ ] Improve the way out of the task/category addition form